 The latest update

-On Monday 26 June, we will be holding a day of national protests for Orkambi.
-We are urgently calling on Vertex and governments across the UK to agree on an affordable price that can make Orkambi immediately available to those who so desperately need it.
-In solidarity with the entire CF community, protestors from across the country will gather at Holyrood, Stormont, the Welsh Assembly and Downing Street from 1pm-4pm.
-Our message is clear: we need Orkambi now.
+On Monday 26 June, we held a day of national protests for Orkambi urgently calling on Vertex, the NHS and governments across the UK to agree on an affordable price that can make Orkambi immediately available to those who so desperately need it.
+In solidarity with the entire CF community, protestors from across the country gathered at Holyrood, Stormont, the Welsh Assembly and Downing Street while others took part from home and shared their stories on social media.

 The parliamentary debate